ashraf-revo/ashraf-revo.github.io/topics/host-routing-in-spring/README.md

-# Host Routing
+# What I mean by `Host Routing`
- when you make your backend server or load-balancer support `subdomain` and `custom domain` routing dynamically, so it could support unlimited number of domains
+ when you make your backend server or load-balancer support `subdomain` and `custom domain` routing dynamically, so it could serve under unlimited number of domains

-all of those predicates are very interesting, but we need to focus on  `HOST` routing because it deserves more focusing especially when you know use cases for this feature
 ### Host routing use cases
 - [help.shopify.com](https://help.shopify.com/en/manual/domains/add-a-domain)  use host routing to build `E-Commerce Website` for every user
 - [help.medium.com](https://help.medium.com/hc/en-us/articles/115003053487-Setting-up-a-custom-domain-for-your-profile-or-publication)  use host routing to build `Blog` for every user